 Never has a story better demonstrated the sheer power of social media than that of Petersfield bookshop.
 A story I've had the pleasure of following right from the beginning, and one that I've really enjoyed watching blossom into what it is today.
 It started like this.
 From Tumbleweeds... "...Tumbleweed...
 Not a single book sold today...… Continue reading From Tumbleweeds To Twitter Fame

 Advertising - it's not something I talk about so often, being prominently PR orientated, but it is something I'm really interested in.
 Personally, I think it's really hard to make adverts effective if they're being broadcasted to a wide audience.
-If you're aiming for one of the prime time slots, then you've really gotta' have… Continue reading Advertising: Clever To Be Curt?
+If you're aiming for one of the prime time slots, then you've really gotta' have… Continue reading It Pays To Be An Asshole In Advertising

 You may have heard the news, you may not have.
 But yesterday, it broke that BBC 3 series Blindboys Undestroys The World had 'spiked' several well known-influencers by asking them to promote a product on their Instagrams that actually contained cyanide - literally yikes!
 Influencer Fail No.4703403489724987...
 We know all too well that a lot… Continue reading How Much Influence Should We Allow Influencers To Have?

 Admittedly, it's been a while since I've written a 'creative campaigns' post (mostly for reasons I divulged recently in a tweet thread).
 I must do better!
 This doesn't mean though, that I haven't been taking note.
 I often give the stunts I come across a quote tweet with comments along the lines of 'smashing' 'love… Continue reading 2019’s Creative Campaigns #19 – Control Harrods’ Christmas Lights